WlodekM/meower-xp-client/README.md

 # meower-xp-client

-A silly little meower client made to work on windows XP.
+A silly little meower client made to work on old browsers.

 > [!NOTE]
 > This client was tested on firefox 40.0, i do not guarantee that it will work on earlier version and/or other browsers